vietfood/cs4all-vn/README.md

 ![dragon](assets/img/dragon.png)

-*This book was originally called "How To Scale Your Dragon", after the Dreamworks film, hence the dragon imagery.*
+*This book was originally called "How To Train Your Dragon", after the Dreamworks film, hence the dragon imagery.*